VeraHuangx/Vex-IQ-Abaddon-Pg/index.md

 # Meet the team!

-*Vera* is the team leader, and often likes to think she knows what she's doing.
+**Vera** is the team leader, and often likes to think she knows what she's doing.
 She plays the guzheng, does ballet, could eat pho 24/7 and wants to be a game dev when she grows up.

-*Gabby* is one of the programmers.
+**Gabby** is one of the programmers.
 She plays the piano, violin, organ, drums and guitar and lives to drink bubble tea and read books.

+**Anjali** is one of the builders.
+She plays cricket, badminton, netball, the piano and the clarinet.
+She loves to go shopping with her friends.

+**Erika** is one of the programmers.
+She likes dancing and singing and has a travel blog of YouTube.
+She listens to music 24/7.

+**Isabel** is the designer.
+She loves to play the piano.
+She is obsessed with car and loves anything to do with mechanics.

 ## Header 2